>

 Using a higher-octane fuel than recommended by your manufacturer isn't likely to harm your vehicle in any way, although it's difficult to justify given the higher costs and lack of benefit.

-As previously mentioned, there are certain high-performance petrol engines that require a higher-octane level fuel.
-This is because these engines typically operate under higher compression ratios, and thus are more prone to knocking.
+As previously mentioned, certain high-performance petrol engines require a higher-octane fuel.
+This is because these engines typically operate under higher compression ratios and are more prone to knocking.

-Remember, high-octane fuels have superior antiknock properties and thus premium petrol is required to ensure the safe and efficient operation of these engines.
+Remember, high-octane fuels have superior antiknock properties.
+Premium petrol is required to ensure these engines' safe and efficient operation.

 What is the best fuel for my car?

 You can also check your car’s manual or use an online car checker.
-Most petrol stations offer a variety of standard and premium fuels, so they’ll be something for you.
+Most petrol stations offer a variety of standard and premium fuels, so finding a fuel to suit your needs is straightforward.

 Do high-performance cars need premium fuel?

-If you ignore this guidance and put cheaper fuel into your high-performance petrol engine, you’ll likely notice a reduction in your engine’s performance and efficiency.
+If you ignore this guidance and put cheaper fuel into your high-performance petrol engine, you’ll likely notice reduced performance and efficiency.
 This might also result in damage to your engine due to excessive knocking.

-There is also premium diesel on offer, but there are no vehicles that require premium diesel to run well.
-Usually, the main difference between premium and regular diesel is the addition of additives.
+Premium diesel is also available, but no vehicles require premium diesel to run well.
+The main difference between premium and regular diesel is usually the addition of additives.

 These are chemical substances designed to clean the engine, ensuring the engine can run as efficiently as possible.

-With a wide range of premium and regular fuel products, knowing what’s best for your car can be confusing.
-For the majority of petrol car owners, using premium petrol on a regular basis will likely result in no performance benefits, and it will cost you a significant amount more than using cheaper fuels.
+Knowing what's best for your car can be confusing with a wide range of premium and regular fuel products.
+For most petrol car owners, using premium petrol regularly will likely result in no performance benefits, and it will cost you a significant amount more than using cheaper fuels.

-The only exceptions are high-performance petrol vehicles, where the use of high-octane premium fuels is essential.
+The only exceptions are high-performance petrol vehicles, where high-octane premium fuels are essential.

 Related Posts